 TENDER FOR 91-DAY TREASURY BILLS

-Dated January 18, 1951
+Dated May 17, 1951

 To Federal Reserve Bank of New York, Fiscal Agent of the United States.

 COMPETITIVE BID

-Pursuant to the provisions of Treasury Department Circular No. 418, as amended, and to the provisions of the public notice on January 11, 1951, as issued by the Secretary of the Treasury, the undersigned offers for a total amount of (Rate per 100) \$.....(maturity value)
+Pursuant to the provisions of Treasury Department Circular No. 418, as amended, and to the provisions of the public notice on May 10, 1951, as issued by the Secretary of the Treasury, the undersigned offers

-of the Treasury bills therein described, or for any less amount that may be awarded, settlement therefor to be made at your Bank, on the date stated in the public notice, as indicated below:

-□ By surrender of the maturing issue of

-Treasury bills..... \$(Amount surrendered)
+(Rate per 100)

+25H

+\ for a total amount of

 By cash or other immediately available funds

-Price must be expressed on the basis of 100, with not more than three decimal places, for example, 99.925.
+\Price must be expressed on the basis of 100, with not more than three decimal places, for example, 99.925.

-Maturing April 19, 1951

-Dated at

-NON-COMPETITIVE BID

-Pursuant to the provisions of Treasury Department Circular No. 418, as amended, and to the provisions of the public notice on January 11, 1951, as issued by the Secretary of the Treasury, the undersigned offers a non-competitive tender for a total amount of \$.....

-(Not to exceed \$200,000) (maturity value) of the Treasury bills therein described, at the average price (in three decimals) of accepted competitive bids, settlement therefor to be made at your Bank, on the date stated in the public notice, as indicated below: By surrender of the maturing issue of

-Treasury bills \$

-(Amount surrendered)

-By cash or other immediately available funds

-The Treasury bills for which tender is hereby made are to be dated January 18, 1951, and are to mature on April 19, 1951.
+The Treasury bills for which tender is hereby made are to be dated May 17, 1951, and are to mature on August 16, 1951.

 This tender will be inserted in special envelope marked "Tender for Treasury Bills."

-Name of Bidder
+Name of Bidder(Please g print)

-By(Official signature required) (Title)
+By (Title)

 Street Address

-(City, Town or Village, P .O.
-No., and State)
+(City, Town or Village, P.O.
+No o., and State)

 If this tender is submitted by a bank for the account of a customer, indicate the customer's name on line below:

 (Name of Customer)

 (City, Town or Village, P.O.
 No., and State)

 Use a separate tender for each customer's bid.

 IMPORTANT INSTRUCTIONS:

 1. No tender for less than \$1,000 will be considered, and each tender must be for an even multiple of \$1,000 (maturity value).
 A separate tender must be executed for each bid.
 2. If the person making the tender is a corporation, the tender should be signed by an officer of the corporation authorized to make the tender, and the signing of the tender by an officer of the corporation will be construed as a representation by him that he has been so authorized.
-If the tender is made by a partnership, it should be signed by a member of the firm, who should sign in the form "....., a copartnership, by ....., a member of the firm."
+If the tender is made by a partnership, it should be signed by a member of the firm, who should sign in the form "......, a copartnership, by , a member of the firm."
 3. Tenders will be received without deposit from incorporated banks and trust companies and from responsible and recognized dealers in investment securities.
 Tenders from others must be accompanied by payment of 2 percent of the face amount of Treasury bills applied for, unless the tenders are accompanied by an express guaranty of payment by an incorporated bank or trust company.
 4. If the language of this tender is changed in any respect, which, in the opinion of the Secretary of the Treasury, is material, the tender may be disregarded.
-Payment by credit through Treasury Tax and Loan Account will not be permitted.
+Digitized for FRASER Payment by credit through Treasury Tax and Loan Account will not be permitted. http://fracerstlouisfed.org/ Federal Reserve Bank of St. Louis